 100 year old murder mystery

-In this week's 'Know Your News' we look back at the mysterious Portencross murder which took place on Saturday October 18 1913 which to this day has never been solved.
+The mysterious Portencross murder which took place on Saturday October 18 1913 has never been solved.

 The ‘News’ described the event as ‘a terrible and most mysterious tragedy’ to the occupants of the lonely cottage of Northbank, which lies immediately under the precipitous cliff of ‘The Three Sisters’.